mrrua/UDACITY-Project1/README.md

 INSTALLATION OF PYTHON
 -------------------------------------
- We will be using Pythong v2.7.9 for this Project so please ensure you have it installed.
+ We will be using Python v2.7.9 for this Project so please ensure you have it installed.
 If you already do - you can skip this step.
 If you are not sure, or want to reinstall please continue.

  1. Navigate to the Python webpage via your browser.
 The link is: http://python.org/downloads
  2. Select Python v2.7.9 and click to download whichever version you'd like (specifically around 32 vs 64 bit options due to your preference / machine).